janesmae/ye_olde_janesmae.github.io/_posts/2016-01-18-weekly-roundup-RSVP.md

 - **Development** - One of the started projects is [RSVP](/projects/rsvp/).
 The goal is to have a simple and administrable RSVP application to host on your own servers.
 - **Reading** - Started reading "[Mining the Social Web][oreilly]{:target="_blank"}" by Matthew A. Russell.
 This is one of the topics that I have been struggling with and I really hope to get some good pointers from this book.
 - **Games** - Taking a short break from gaming in general.
 I feel like this is currently a waste of time and I have way better things to occupy my mind with.
-Maybe next week I'l pick it up again.
+Maybe next week I'll pick it up again.
 - **Random thought** - Seems like I have new priorities now ... strange feeling this "being an adult" thing ...

 [oreilly]: http://shop.oreilly.com/product/0636920030195.do